Three things that delay IBS recovery & what to do about them

 These three things are often left out of the IBS recovery dialogue, and I’m not sure why.
 Maybe they are overlooked by health professionals or not deemed important, but dear reader, my 34+ years of working with IBS sufferers tell me different.

-I believe these three things need to be addressed because, without them, there is no energy to build a foundation for moving forward or creating positive thinking and a positive belief system.
-We know for sure that the mind-body connection is real, so the sooner it is used positively, the better.
+I believe these three things need to be addressed because, without them, there is no energy to build a foundation for moving forward or creating a positive belief system.

-Of course, I would like you to try my IBS Audio Program 100; it is a gently structured hypnotherapy program that has been helping people around the world since 1998.
+Of course, I would like you to try my IBS Audio Program 100; it is a gently structured hypnotherapy program that has been helping people around the world manage IBS since 1998.
 You can also contact me to work with me on a one-to-one basis.

 However, whatever potential solution you try next, take some time to think about your;